What does self-efficacy mean anyway?

 4) Encourage each other

 People with a growth mindset believe that their skills can be developed through learning.
-By regularly appreciating each other for your hard and soft skills as well as personal soft facts, not only will your own willingness to grow be fostered, but also being accepted will lead to greater self-efficacy.
+By regularly valuing yourself for your hard and soft skills as well as your personal soft facts, not only is your own willingness to grow fostered, but also being accepted leads to greater self-efficacy.